 Nature photography is very special with its immense power to transcend the mundane to a whole new another world.
-These are like tokens- tokens of fond memories of dear places, tokens of love and an eyesight for those who cannot reach those places.
-Nature photography creates an aura of its own in human brain.
+These are like tokens- tokens of fond memories of dear places, tokens of love, and eyesight for those who cannot reach those places.
+Nature photography creates an aura of its own in the human brain.
 It tantalizes every common man to visit that place at least once.
-Photography is like a transforming medium through which the original image of a particular place is refracted in order to create a better, more breath taking view.
-In real that place might not be that perfectly beautiful.
+Photography is like a transforming medium through which the original image of a particular place is refracted in order to create a better, more breathtaking view.
+In real that place might not be that perfectly beautiful just like wildlife photography.
 But nature photography makes it so.
-With a deft handling of light and angle, it is alchemy to transform ordinary into gold.
-But like all other beautiful things, this needs an immense concentration, dedication and a sense of sheer professionalism.
+With deft handling of light and angle, it is an alchemy to transform the ordinary into gold.
+But like all other beautiful things, this needs immense concentration, dedication, and a sense of sheer professionalism.

 Source : static.photocdn.pt

 A postcard-perfect photo must have equilibrium within it.
-And by ‘equilibrium’ I mean the evenness or the equal distribution of the photo object within a postcard.
+And by ‘The rule of third’ means the evenness or the equal distribution of the photo object within a postcard.
 It helps to create a more balanced composition.
 Imagine an image is split into thirds, vertically and horizontally, resulting in a number of even box fragments.
 Now you are supposed to put all the important parts of the picture in those boxes.
-You can do it by turning on your camera’s ‘Grid’ feature, that will display a rule of thirds grid on your LCD screen automatically.
+You can do it by turning on your camera’s ‘Grid’ feature, which will display a rule of thirds grid on your LCD screen automatically.

 since a landscape will not “fit” into the camera we can only create a photograph that represents the subject.
 Look at the subject, yes, but go beyond that and really look at what it looks like as a photograph.
 A good way to do that is to look at your image in your LCD after you have taken the shot.
 Is this just a record of the scene or is this a photograph that you would be proud to put on your wall?

-Auto white balance will ensure the best colors for your landscape.
+In travel photography ideas the auto white balance will ensure the best colors for your landscape.
 It is a different way of dealing with the light.
-It is inconsistent, but worse, often adds a blue cast to outdoor photos.
+It is inconsistent but worse, often adds a blue cast to outdoor photos.
 This blue cast dims colors and makes the scene look less inviting, yet it looks “okay” so photographers accept it.
 Set a specific white balance such as Daylight for sun, Cloudy for clouds.

 Usage of Tripod:

 You cannot always hold your camera with your hands for long.
-That might result in shaking of your hands and thus destabilizing of the focus.
+That might result in shaking your hands and thus destabilizing the focus.
 It might cost you a perfect moment as well.
 So carrying a lightweight tripod can solve all these problems.
-You can spare enough time to adjust your lens, focus points and exposure settings.
+You can spare enough time to adjust your lens, focus points, and exposure settings.
 It also provides you with a slower shutter speed.

-Despite the emergence of the brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes.
+Despite the emergence of brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes even in mobile phone photography.
 And if you want to boss this business of professional photography, you need to learn all those.
 Because a machine lacks all those humane aspects, necessary for a perfect click.
 A photographer’s identity lies in this handling of the camera.
 This manual mode gives you much more control over the game and you can create a world of your own.

 Pulling out the wide-angle and step back can be a basic method.
 Instead of doing that, you can also choose a wide-angle focal length, then get in close to something in the foreground.
 This will make you a pro.